+Size PUBLIC HEARING NOTICE Six (6) inches THE CITY OF STAR WILL HOLD A PUBLIC HEARING APRIL 7, 2023 Size Six (6) inches 7:00 P.M.
+LOCATION: Star City Hall Size Two (2) inches 10769 W. State Street, Star, Idaho Size PURPOSE: (Examples) Annexation and Zoning - Sun King One and one-half Property, Approximately 64 Acres, Requested Zoning R-3 (1.5) inches (OR) Preliminary Plat - Blackbird Subdivision, Approximately 9 acres, 8 single-family dwelling lots (OR) Conditional Use Permit to Operate a Barber Shop PROPERTY LOCATION: SW corner of Penny Lane and Blue Jay Way APPLICATION BY: William Shears CONTACT: The City of Star at 208-286-7247

-c.
+- c.
 Sign Placement: The signs shall be posted on the land being considered along each roadway that is adjacent to the subject property boundaries.
 The sign(s) shall be located on the property, outside of the public right of way.
-If the sign cannot be placed on the property and still be clearly visible, the sign may be placed within the right of way if the applicant can obtain the consent of the owner of the right of way (ITD/ACHD).
+If the sign cannot be placed on the property and still be clearly visible, the sign may be placed within the right of way if the applicant can obtain the consent of the owner of the right of way (ITD/ACHD/CHD4). - d.

-- d.
 Proof of Posting: The applicant shall submit a notarized statement and a photograph of the posting to the city no later than seven (7) days prior to the public hearing attesting to where and when the sign(s) were posted.
 Unless the certificate is received by such date, the public hearing will be canceled. - e.
-Sign Removal: The signs shall be removed no later than three (3) days after the public hearing for which the sign had been posted. - f.
-Failure to post the property properly or within the required timeframe will result in cancelation of the public hearing and an additional posting which will be paid for by the applicant.

-E. Mailing and Publishing of The Public Hearing Notice:

-1. Legal Notice: At least fifteen (15) days prior to the public hearing, the city shall publish a notice of the time and place and a summary of the application in the official newspaper of the city.
+Sign Removal: The signs shall be removed no later than seven (7) days after the public hearing for which the sign had been posted.
+A fine may be initiated for failure to remove sign.
+Fine amount to be determined by Council. - f.
+Failure to post the property properly or within the required timeframe will result in postponement of the public hearing and any additional posting and re-noticing fees will be paid for by the applicant. - E. Mailing and Publishing of The Public Hearing Notice: - 1.
+Legal Notice: At least fifteen (15) days prior to the public hearing, the city shall publish a notice of the time and place and a summary of the application in the official newspaper of the city or as required by law. - 2.
+Radius: - a.
+Time Of Notice: At least fifteen (15) days prior to the public hearing, the city shall send a notice by first class mail of the time and place, and a summary of the application to all property owners of record within the radius required in subsection 8-1A-4B of this article. - b.
+Notice to Other Jurisdictions: The administrator shall send notice of the application to other jurisdictions with interest and/or authority over the application, allowing a minimum thirty (30) days to respond, including, but not limited to, the following: - (1) Other jurisdictions with joint jurisdiction;

-2. Radius:

-- a.
-Time Of Notice: At least fifteen (15) days prior to the public hearing, the city shall send a notice by first class mail of the time and place, and a summary of the application to all property owners of record (to be obtained from the County Assessor's office) within the radius required in subsection 8-1A-4B of this article. - b.
-Notice to Other Jurisdictions: The administrator shall send notice of the application to other jurisdictions with interest and/or authority over the application, allowing thirty (30) days to respond, including, but not limited to, the following: - (1) Other jurisdictions with joint jurisdiction; - (2) Appropriate utility companies, irrigation companies or districts and drainage districts; - (3) Health and transportation authorities; and - (4) School districts. - (5) See Idaho Code 67-6511(2)(b) for statutory alternate forms of notice - (6) Staff reports will be available to the public five (5) days prior to the public hearing. - (7) Letters from the public are required to be received by noon on the previous working day prior to the public hearing. - (8) Letters from agencies having jurisdiction are required to be received a minimum of seven (7) days prior to the public hearing.
+- (2) Appropriate utility companies, irrigation companies or districts and drainage districts; - (3) Health and transportation authorities; and - (4) School districts. - (5) See Idaho Code 67-6511(2)(b) for statutory alternate forms of notice - (6) Staff reports will be available to the public at least five (5) days prior to the public hearing. - (7) Letters from the public are required to be received by noon one week prior to the public hearing in order to be included in the Council review packets, or on the previous working day prior to the public hearing in order to be considered part of the record. - (8) Letters from agencies having jurisdiction are required to be received a minimum of seven (7) days prior to the public hearing.